 The International Student Services section of the International Center provides you with a number of important benefits and services.
 Our primary function is to insure that you maintain your legal status while a student at the University of Hartford and to provide you with the necessary support to insure your success here.

 To this end, the Center acts as the liaison between the University and the Department of Homeland Security (DHS), the U.S. Citizen and Immigration Service, the U.S. Department of State, embassies and consulates abroad, foreign governments, and international organizations.

 We also provide you with current information regarding compliance with DHS requirements, including student and exchange visitor status, travel, employment regulations and so much more.
-Personalized academic and non-academic counseling and referral is available and no appointment is necessary to speak with an advisor.Click here for our Spring 2018 Programs and Events Schedule
+Personalized academic and non-academic counseling and referral is available and no appointment is necessary to speak with an advisor.Click here for our Fall 2018 Programs and Events Schedule

 If your I-20 is expiring at the end of the semester, you must apply for a program extension.
 Read the requirements here.
 We recommend you apply at least one month before the end date as listed on your document.

 If you are planning to travel outside the US over the semester or summer breaks, please read this important information.

 If you are completing your program of study in December 2018 then it's time to consider applying for your Post Completion Practical Training permit.
 Apply through the International Center beginning September 21, 2018.

 If you have recently changed your U.S. address or phone number, please contact the International Center with your new information.
 The U.S. Immigration Service requires that any new information be updated within ten days and Center staff will assist you.